sofiabarragan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!!
 I'm a first-year PhD student at the University of Washington's Department of Biostatistics.
-Currently, I'm working on machine learning methods aimed to minimize racial disparities in suicide risk modeling under Yates Coley.
+Currently, I'm working on machine learning methods aimed to minimize racial disparities in suicide risk modeling under Yates Coley](https://www.biostat.washington.edu/people/r-coley).
 Previously, I was a Statistics major at Macalester College in Saint Paul, MN where I received my BA in May 2022.

 While at Macalester, I had the pleasure of working with the University of Minnesota's fabulous Division of Epidemiology and Clinical Research on multiple projects concerning the epidemiology of pediatric cancer.
 Broadly, I worked on the application of admixture mapping, gene expression analysis, and survival modeling to study and identify racial and sex-based disparities in pediatric cancer incidence and outcome.

 In the longterm, I will be studying and developing Bayesian statistical methods to address missing data and sample size limitations in the context of urban health studies on transgender, HIV+, and nonwhite communities.
 Outside of research, I love making digital art, drinking monster, organizing spotify playlists, and reading critical/revolutionary theory.
 My greatest passion, however, is being silly and having fun :)